55 Queen St.

 Map to the Festival Theatre

-Detailed Seating Map - pdf
+Detailed Seating Map

-History and stage
+History and Stage

 The Festival Theatre began in 1953 as a tent standing over a wooden thrust stage which was surrounded on three sides by the audience.
 Such a stage had not been seen by theatre-goers for centuries.
 Designed by Tanya Moiseiwitsch to specifications proposed by Tyrone Guthrie, this stage has subsequently influenced the design of over a dozen other theatre buildings throughout the world.